 If something is offered with conditions attached, must it be said that it was not offered in grace?
 Certainly not.
 Let’s say you are notified that you’ve inherited one million dollars.
 There is, however, a condition attached.
 You must drive to an attorney’s office to pick up the check.
 Because you keep the condition, does that mean the million-dollar inheritance was not given to you because of the grace of your benefactor?
 Must you say that you earned or deserved the money?
 The answers to these questions are obvious.

 Thus you can easily see that just because something is offered conditionally, it does not automatically indicate that grace is not the basis for the gift.
 This is especially evident when there is great disparity between the gift given and the condition attached.
-Had the rich ruler sold all as Jesus commanded, he could never have rightfully said, “I purchased my salvation.”
-No, he could only rightly say, “I spent my entire life as a religious hypocrite, ignoring His second greatest commandment.
+Had the rich ruler sold his possessions and given the proceeds to charity as Jesus commanded, he could never have rightfully said, “I purchased my salvation.”
+No, he could only rightly say, “I spent my entire life as a religious hypocrite, keeping some of God’s commandments, but ignoring the poor while I lived in self indulgence.
 However, because of His amazing grace, God gave me an opportunity to receive eternal life, a gift of unparalleled worth.
 I only had to believe in His Son, which I did, and because I believed, I began obeying Him from that time on, repenting of my greed and finding true joy in the process.
 Praise God for His wonderful grace by which I’m saved!”

 When we consider what our salvation cost Jesus and the punishment we deserved for our sins, is there any way we could rightfully boast?